LGBTQ Health Resources

 LGBT Education and Training

 Articles and Publications

-LGBTQ+A Organization for Cultural Understanding in Health Sciences (LOCUS), provides a safe space for all members of LSUHSC and promotes the visibility of LGBTQ students, faculty, and staff on campus.
-As future and current healthcare professionals in Louisiana we strive to educate the community about issues specific to LGBTQ patients in order to eliminate health disparities and promote health equity for all.
+Tiger Pride provides a safe space for all members of LSUHSC and promotes the visibility of LGBTQ students, faculty, and staff on campus.
+As future and current healthcare professionals in Louisiana, we strive to educate the community about issues specific to LGBTQ patients in order to eliminate health disparities and promote health equity for all.

-Can I join LOCUS if I'm not training to be a health care provider?
+Can I join Tiger Pride if I'm not training to be a health care provider?

 Yes.
-LOCUS is an interprofessional group.
+Tiger Pride is an interprofessional group.
 As such, we welcome members from all six schools of LSU Health Sciences Center.

 Check the sidebar to subscribe to our listserv.
 If you'd like more information before signing up, feel free to contact one of our officers or school representatives.
 In order to protect the privacy of our members, we use "blind carbon copy" for email correspondence.
 This means that you can't see the other recipients of the email and they can't see you.

-LOCUS typically meets 2-3 times per year.
-Check our side bar for the next meeting date, time, and location.
+Tiger Pride typically meets 2-3 times per year.
+Check our sidebar for the next meeting date, time, and location.